asifbacchus/NextCloudBackup/README.md

 *'excludeLocations.borg'* contains a list of directories to exclude assuming a standard NextCloud install -- the previews directory and the cache directory.
-You need to run *'borg help patterns'* for help on how to specify any additional exclusion patterns since the format is not your standard BASH format and only sometimes uses standard regex.
+You need to run *'borg help patterns'* for help on how to specify any additional exclusion patterns since the format is not standard BASH format and only sometimes uses standard regex.

 If you leave this line blank, the script will note it is not processing any exclusions and will proceed with backing up all files specified.

-### purge timeframe options
+### prune timeframe options

-Here you can let borg purge know how you want to manage your backup history.
+Here you can let borg prune know how you want to manage your backup history.
 Consult the borg documentation and then copy the relevant options directly into this line including any spaces, etc.  The example file contains the following as a staring point: